IgorPo1/IgorPo1/README.md

 =====================

 * 🌍  I'm based in Chicago
 * 🌱  I’m currently learning Core Machine Learning Concepts
 * 🖥️  See my portfolio at [GitHub](http://github.com/IgorPo1?tab=repositories)
 * ✉️  You can contact me at [polidvaigor5@gmail.com](mailto:polidvaigor5@gmail.com)
 * 🚀  I'm currently working on [Web Page Phishing Project](http://github.com/IgorPo1/Web-Page-Phishing-Project)
 * 🧠  I'm part of Everyone Can Code Chicago ML, working on AI app for Appstore
+* ⚡  Fun Fact: The most life-changing book for me is Do What You Are Paul Tieger

 ### Skills